 Perfect fifth interval

-Perfect fifth in musical notationThe perfect fifth interval consists of two notes with a distance of seven semi-steps.
+Perfect fifth in musical notationThe perfect fifth interval consists of two notes with a distance of seven semitones.
 For example, C to G note will result in this musical interval.

-The reason behind the name “perfect” goes back to the Medieval.
-The unison, fourth, fifth and octave were considered most consonant and were given the name perfect.
+The name “perfect” dates back to the Medieval when certain intervals – the unison, fourth, fifth and octave – were considered most consonant and were given the name perfect; it constitutes a tonal middle point relationship, which is schematic illustrated in the circle of fifths.
 The perfect fifth interval is abbreviated P5 (an alternate spelling is diminished sixth).

 Keyboard perfect fifth interval